FelixSoderstrom/Perceptron-for-OCR/readme.md

     Yep, quite a big step up.
     Training also took alot less time.

+6. New architecture: 99.6%
+    We now have a network that looks like this: conv1, conv2, conv3, fc1, fc2.

 ### Optimizing

 On this branch I try to optimize the performance of the model.